 After an incident, the NTSB deploys investigators who specialize in highway factors, vehicle factors, survival factors, and commercial motor carrier operations.

-The final NTSB report breaks down the factors that led to the crash in question, and makes recommendations to enhance public safety and to prevent future significant accidents.
+The final NTSB crash investigation report: 1) breaks down the factors that led to the crash in question, and 2) makes recommendations to enhance public safety and to prevent future significant

 On a breezy day in May 2013, a highway bridge collapsed into the Skagit River in Washington state.